rangsimanketkaew/rangsimanketkaew.github.io/_posts/2019-07-30-compiling-linear-algebra-libraries.md

 1. Download the tar.gz. file of CBLAS from BLAS forum on Netlib repository to your Linux <http://www.netlib.org/blas/index.html#_cblas>.

-2. Unpack the tar file using following command
+2. Unpack the tar file
 ```
 tar -xzvf cblas.tgz
 ```